Optimizing Point-in-Polygon Queries in DuckDB

 Optimized Execution Pattern

--- Naive: triggers a nested loop join with no index utilization
+-- Naive: nested loop join, full geometry evaluation, no index utilisation.

 SELECT p.id, p.lat, p.lon, b.name